 10345 Jasper Avenue NW, Edmonton

 One thing that I really like about Corso is that they encourage sharing.
 They split up all of our dishes into two portions and served it to us accordingly.
-This was really nice because it makes it a lot easier to share things!
-On this occasion I went with my friend, Jill, who is also a big advocate for sharing so it worked out well.
+This was really nice because it makes it a lot easier to share things.
 We decided on two antipasti, a pasta, and a carne to share.

 For our first antipasti, we got their house-made goat ricotta.
-I read a lot of reviews and this was the highlight in most of them, and it really did not disappoint.
+I read a lot of reviews and this was the highlight in most of them, and it did not disappoint.
 It’s simply their house-made goat ricotta, topped with rosemary oil and maldon sea salt, served with crostini.
 This was a pretty generous portion in my opinion.
 It was more than enough for two people.
-Really good flavour, and really simple.
-I definitely recommend this one.
+The ricotta is amazing, really good flavour, and really simple.
+I definitely recommend this dish.

 Our second appetizer was Noce Di Prosciutto which comes with prosciutto, Napa cabbage, Gala apples, Okanagan Walnuts, and topped with parmigiano.
-This was also another one of my favourite of the night.
+This was also another one of my favourite dishes of the night.
 I love prosciutto, and this was a great way to eat it.
-The apples added some nice flavour and the walnuts added some nice crunch.
-Overall it was a really nice dish.
+The apples added some nice flavour sweetness and the walnuts added some nice crunch.
+Very nice dish!

 I really enjoyed my experience at Corso 32.
-Given that it’s so difficult to get reservations, and that it is fine dining, I was prepared to pay an arm and a leg but I found that everything was reasonably priced for an Italian restaurant.
+Given that it’s so difficult to get reservations, and that it is higher level dining, I was prepared to pay an arm and a leg but I found that everything was very reasonably priced.
 It is pretty tight quarters inside, but I didn’t find it to be too intrusive to our dining experience.
-We were seated beside another table of four but everyone usually just minds to their own business so it wasn’t too bad.
-The dishes came out at a good pace, and I’d say our service wasn’t too bad.
+We were seated relatively close to another table of four but there was enough white noise so that you could hear your dining partner and not hear adjacent guests.
+The dishes came out at a good pace, and I’d say our service was very on par.
 I’ve read some things about the service not being great but I didn’t have any problems.
-I’d definitely come back here to try some other dishes, so I recommend giving it a try.
+It’s an Edmonton staple so I definitely giving it a try, or their sister restaurants